lilab-bcb/cumulus/docs/sccutil-doc.rst

 command::

-	kco upload -w myworkspace_namespace/myworkspace_name example_sample_sheet.txt
+	sccutil upload -w myworkspace_namespace/myworkspace_name example_sample_sheet.txt

-kco fc-inputs
+sccutil fc-inputs
 -------------

-*kco fc-inputs* generates a stub JSON input file that can be used as input to *kco run*.
+*sccutil fc-inputs* generates a stub JSON input file that can be used as input to *sccutil run*.
 The JSON file can optionally be based on a published method config.

 Options
 ^^^^^^^